williamwight/MediaEdgeTimelines/TwoChaptersSeparatedbyanAdBreak.md

 | --- | --- | --- | --- | --- |
 | 5 | Sends a ping | 10 | 10 | `/ping?configId=<datastreamID>` |

-A ping call is sent to the backend every 10 seconds.
+A ping call is sent to the back-end every 10 seconds.

 **Example payload**